rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     The Hebrew is **tselem** (צלם) as in "in the image of God".
     And relatedly **demut** (דמות) as in "likeness of God".

+!!! quote "Genesis 1:26"
+    And God said, Let us make man in our image (**tselem**), after our likeness (**demut**): and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creepeth upon the earth.

 iconoclasts are themselves evidence of ancient veneration of icons.